jonasstenling/iosxe-ansible/README.md

 If you see the hello prompt from your router you should be able to connect to it via Netconf.

 # User guide
 * There is documentation in the source code of the modules on how to use them.
 * Please review the example-playbooks directory for some example use cases.

+#Contributing and feedback
+If you want to contribute to iosxe-ansible, report bugs or have other feedback, raise an issue on [GitHub](https://github.com/jonasstenling/iosxe-ansible/issues)!